| |

 biscotti logs on a baking sheet

-Heat oven to 350℉ and bake them for 20- 25 minutes until the dough is firm and beginning to brown.
+Heat oven to 350℉.
+Line the baking sheets with parchment paper for easier cleanup.
+Bake them for 20- 25 minutes until the dough is firm and beginning to brown.
 Remove from the oven and allow them to cool for 20 minutes.

 slicing authentic almond biscotti with a serrated knife

-With a serrated knife cut the logs into 1/4-inch thick pieces on the diagonal.
-Then arrange them on a lined baking sheet and bake them for another 15 minutes.
-Allow biscotti to cool before storing.
+With a sharp serrated knife cut the logs into 1/4-inch thick slices on the diagonal.

 almond biscotti on a baking sheet